 How often are Azure SOC reports issued?
 SOC reports for Azure, Dynamics 365, and other online services are based on a rolling 12-month run window (audit period) with new reports issued semi-annually (period ends are 31-Mar and 30-Sep).
 Bridge letters are issued during the first week of each quarter to cover the prior three-month period.
 For example, the January letter covers 1-Oct through 31-Dec, the April letter covers 1-Jan through 31-Mar, the July letter covers 1-Apr through 30-Jun, and the October letter covers 1-Jul through 30-Sep.

-Where can I get the Azure SOC audit documentation including bridge letters?
+How can I get the Azure SOC audit documentation including bridge letters?
 For links to audit documentation, see Audit reports and certificates.
-You must have an existing subscription or free trial account in Azure or Azure Government to sign in.
-You can then download audit certificates, assessment reports, and other applicable documents to help you with your own regulatory requirements.